docarray/docarray/docs/data_types/audio/audio.md

     format='mp3',
 )
 ```
-## Play audio in notebook
+## Play audio in a notebook

-You can play your audio sound in a notebook from its url as well as its tensor, by calling `.display()` on either one.
+You can play your audio sound in a notebook from its URL as well as its tensor, by calling `.display()` on either one.

 Play from `url`:
 ``` { .python }